 All the required material will be covered in the lectures, and a very comprehensive set of Course Notes is provided on this website (see below), containing all the information you should need.
-However you may find the following textbooks useful for additional reading:
+However you may find the following textbooks useful for additional reading and reference:

-- The primary textbook is Galactic Astronomy by J.Binney & M.Merrifield, 1998, Princeton Univ Press (a comprehensive reference book at advanced postgraduate/research level)
+- Galactic Astronomy by J.Binney & M.Merrifield, 1998, Princeton Univ Press (a comprehensive reference book at advanced postgraduate/research level)

 Other textbooks which may be useful and are particularly approachable are:

 - Nucleosynthesis and Chemical Evolution of Galaxies, B. Pagel, 1997, Cambridge Univ Press (covers the material on chemical evolution).